vworo/vworo/README.md

-# Hi there, I'm V 👋
+# Hi there, I'm Victor 👋

 I'm a **Software Engineer** passionate about building clean, scalable, and user-friendly applications.
 I enjoy working across the stack with a focus on **frontend development** and modern web technologies.